MrBananaHuman/KoreanCharacterBert/README.md

 # KoreanCharacterBert
 Korean BERT model using character tokenizer

-Small model (3 layers) download link: https://drive.google.com/open?id=1Ae_3LzxzAiVT2NigGdqklfTGR87ACbO1
+Small model (3 layers) download link: plz asked to me

 Base model will not be shared.